xbanks/kirkshoop.github.io/_posts/2016-12-08-rendering_with_dear_imgui.md

 ## combine views
 rxcpp is lazy. lambda's are lazy. `auto greet = []{cout << "Hello.";}` does nothing until called - `greet();`.
 All the rxcpp expressions we have defined thus far are dormant, waiting for a call to `subscribe()`.

 Since all the expressions have been connected in a graph from rxcurl -> parsetweets -> reducers -> models -> viewmodels -> views, the only `subscribe()` required is to the merged views.
-This `subscribe()` will propagate to every obervable in the expression.
+This `subscribe()` will propagate to every observable in the expression.

 ```cpp